tonyanuge/docuflow_v2/README.md

 * No search results
 * No routing rule matched

-These failures do not crash the request silently — they are logged to the audit trail with a reason.
+These failures do not crash the request silently, they are logged to the audit trail with a reason.
 The API does not yet translate them into a custom structured error body; an unhandled failure currently falls through to FastAPI's default error response (no stack trace is exposed in production